brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Data extraction and synthesis

-Data was extracted from 22 randomized trials (5 examining outcomes for large core stroke patients, 9 for small core stroke, 4 for late window stroke, and 4 for basilar stroke).
+Data was extracted from 22 randomized trials.
 A varying-slopes varying-intercepts multilevel logistic regression was fit to the extracted data.
-Posterior predictive distributions for model parameters were used to calculate the range of plausible absolute treatment effects in a future trial.
+Posterior predictive distributions for model parameters were used to calculate the range of plausible absolute treatment effects in a future trial, adjusted for stroke type.

 ## Main outcomes and measures

-The main estimand was the expected absolute difference in the probability of functional independence in the treatment versus control arm of a new hypothetical trial of mechanical thrombectomy, adjusted for stroke type.
-Simulation-based methods were used to calculate number needed to treat (NNT) thresholds in this hypothetical trial.
+The main outcome was the expected absolute difference in the probability of functional independence in the treatment versus control arm of a new hypothetical trial of mechanical thrombectomy, adjusted for stroke type.

 ## Results